sisoc-tokyo/mimikatz_detection/javaTool/README.md

+# Tracking mimikatz by Sysmon and Elasticsearch(Java Tool)
 These are tools to create Common DLL List from event logs and detect processes that matches the Common DLL List (Java) Tools are provided as Eclipse project format, so you can import these tools into Eclipse.
 We provide two tools: